Instant Pot Rotisserie Chicken Risotto. A loaded main dish risotto, using a store-bought rotisserie chicken for both the broth and the shredded meat.

 🥘 Substitutions

-If you have a leftover roast chicken carcass, substitute it for the rotisserie chicken.
-Pick as much meat off the bones as you can, then pressure cook the broth with the bones and any skin or clinging meat that’s left.
+Leftover Chicken: If you have a leftover roast chicken carcass, substitute it for the rotisserie chicken.
+Pick as much meat off the bones as possible, then pressure cook the broth with the bones and any skin or clinging meat left.
+Use the picked chicken pieces in place of the rotisserie chicken breast meat.

-You can substitute leftover chicken and store-bought low sodium chicken broth - but please, try making our own pressure cooker broth at some point.
-You’ll be surprised by the difference.
+Store-bought broth: You can substitute store-bought low-sodium chicken broth - but please try making your own pressure cooker broth at some point.
+You'll be surprised by the difference.

-Arborio rice is my default for risottos, because it is the easiest one to find at my local grocery stores.
-Carnaroli rice is supposed to be better for pressure cooking, because it stands up to overcooking a bit better than Arborio but I’ve made plenty of good risotto with standard Arborio rice.
-Vialone Nano is another good option, and is traditional in the Veneto region.
-If you’re desperate, any medium grain white rice will work in this recipe.
+What kind of rice to use?
+Risotto rice is a high starch rice used in this northern Italian rice dish.
+Arborio rice is my default for risotto because it is the easiest to find at grocery stores.
+Carnaroli rice is supposed to be better for pressure cooking because it stands up to overcooking a bit better than Arborio.
+Still, I've made plenty of good risotto with standard Arborio rice.
+Vialone Nano is another good option and is traditional in the Veneto region.
+Any medium-grain white rice will work in this recipe if you're desperate.

-You can make this a vegetarian risotto by skipping the chicken broth and the chicken, but if you’re vegetarian, I’d recommend my Mushroom Risotto instead.
+I want to make it Vegetarian: You can make this a vegetarian risotto by skipping the chicken, and replacing the chicken broth with vegetable broth.
+But, since this is Chicken Risotto, I'd recommend switching to my Mushroom Risotto recipe instead.
 (And, unfortunately, risotto is not vegan.
 Too much butter and cheese.)

-Oil packed sun dried tomatoes or dry packed?
-Either work in this recipe.
+Oil-packed sun-dried tomatoes or dry-packed?
+Either works in this recipe.
 The dried ones will hydrate while they cook.
-I usually find julienne cut oil-packed sun-dried tomatoes at my local grocery store, so that’s what I use.
+I usually find julienne cut oil-packed sun-dried tomatoes at my local grocery store, so that's what I use.

 🛠 Equipment

 A 6-quart pressure cooker.
-Pressure Cooker risotto converts a lot of people to pressure cooking - no tedious stirring needed, just a few minutes under pressure.
+Pressure Cooker risotto converts many people to pressure cooking - no tedious stirring needed, just a few minutes under pressure.

 📏Scaling